 The LSAT—India is a test of high-level reading, informal reasoning, and deductive reasoning skills.
 These acquired critical thinking skills are essential to succeed in law college and in the practise of the law.
 The LSAT—India was developed specifically to be used by law colleges in India.
-It will be administered across India on starting 19 July 2020.
+It will be administered online across India in 2021.

 LSAT—India Question Paper Pattern